 2650 National Road S.W.

 The course itself is run at a dragstrip right next to a rural airport, meaning it’s plenty flat.
-The times at this meet tend to be very fast (the boys D1 race two years ago saw a state record broken that had stood since 1982), similar to the District course in Findlay.
-Even the weather will be similar: cloudy and lower 50’s at race time.
-Conditions will be great for a final race to cap of the season!
+The times at this meet can be very fast (the boys D1 race three years ago saw a state record broken that had stood since 1982), similar to the District course in Findlay.

 The FinishTiming website link on the coverage page will actually update in real time with the splits and places of runners, so for those checking in from NW Ohio you can see how the race unfolds from home.
 There *may* be a live video feed as well…keep an eye on the website.